Indian shares gain in volatile trade, blue-chip earnings in focus

 “Investors are now looking ahead to post-COVID-19 recovery.
 Economies across the world are roaring back to life and the expectation is that India will follow the same trend.”

-Reliance Industries (RELI.NS), India's largest company by market value, rose as much as 2.4% to a three-week high, boosting the benchmark indexes.
+Reliance Industries, India’s largest company by market value, rose as much as 2.4% to a three-week high, boosting the benchmark indexes.

 The Financial Times reported on Wednesday that Saudi Aramco has held talks with Reliance about a cash-and-share deal for a stake in its refining and petrochemicals arm.

-The Nifty Bank index (.NSEBANK) lost early gains of 1.7% to trade marginally lower, with ICICI Bank (ICBK.NS) reversing course to fall as much as 2%.
+The Nifty Bank index lost early gains of 1.7% to trade marginally lower, with ICICI Bank reversing course to fall as much as 2%.

-Benchmark Nifty 50 components Bajaj Auto (BAJA.NS), Hindustan Unilever (HLL.NS), and Titan Company (TITN.NS) are slated to report results later in the day.
+Benchmark Nifty 50 components Bajaj Auto, Hindustan Unilever, and Titan Company are slated to report results later in the day.

 Asian shares were also higher after the U.S. Federal Reserve’s comments and President Joe Biden’s stimulus package plan.